opencircular/docs/10_point-systems.md

 ------------------
 - Example - A token representing something physical (digital twin)
 - Example - A collectible like a baseball card
+- Typically has transferable value associated to the transaction
-- It's hard to put a global agreeable value on the unit, the value dervices from the the eye of the beholder.
+- Typically it's hard to put a global agreeable value on the unit, the value derives from the the eye of the beholder.
 - Programmable
-- Transferrable
 - Can add metadata to the token, such as GPS location or date aquired
-- Certificable - can prove its recycled
+- Certifiable - can prove its recycled
 - Traceable - can trace from consumer to recyling center to reuser etc...

 The PlastiPoint